chrisgundling/Udacity-T2P1-ExtendedKalmanFilter/README.md

     - eg. `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`

 ## Results
 Two Laser and Radar datasets were provided for this project.
 The RSME and tracking path over the measurements is shown for both cases in the figures below.
 I created a Matlab script ('./output_images/PlottingTool.m') to visualize the results.
-In general the predicitons follow the ground truth closely, but there are a couple areas at the most non-linear section so the figure eight path where the predictions deviate.
+In general the predictions follow the ground truth closely, but there are a couple areas at the most non-linear sections of the figure eight path where the predictions deviate.

 ### Dataset 1 - Path follows a figure eight
 ```